Health and Safety Guide When Travelling To Bali

 • The legal age of consent for sex is 16 years.

-In recent months, Indonesia’s top Muslim clerical body called for legislation banning LGBT travellers.
+As of December 2022, Indonesia’s top Muslim clerical body called for legislation banning LGBTQI+ travellers.

 • Be wary of new friends who may want to exploit you because of your sexuality or cause harm to you.